Last updated April 12, 2021

 Please keep topics focused on sewing, specifically sewing our own clothes.
 At times, it may be appropriate to post about other related topics, like shoemaking for example.

-We reserve the right to delete posts that are not related, in some way, to sewing at any time and at our sole discretion.
+At any time and at our sole discretion, we reserve the right to delete posts that are not related, in some way, to sewing.

 Advocate for yourself.
-If you experience harm in a Workroom Social community space, respectfully let the community member know and/or contact Jennifer.
-Not sure what to say?
+If you experience harm in a Workroom Social community space, respectfully let the community member know and/or contact Jennifer and/or contact another Workroom Social staffer.
+Not sure what to say to the community member?
 Start with "I am a valuable person, and I feel..."

 Advocate for others.
-If you notice someone else causing harm to others, respectfully let the community member know and/or contact Jennifer.
-Not sure what to say?
+If you notice someone else causing harm to others, respectfully let the community member know and/or contact Jennifer and/or contact another Workroom Social staffer.
+Not sure what to say to the community member?
 Start with "I feel obligated as a Workroom Social student/community member to tell you..."

 Good intentions can cause harmful impact.
 If someone has let you know your intentions have been harmful, take personal responsibility for your actions.
-Not sure what say?
+Not sure what say in response to a community member?
 Start with an apology.
 Remember, every person is a valuable part of our world, and each one of us plays a role in ensuring that others in our communities feels included, comfortable, and safe.

 Disparaging comments about individuals or groups of people will not be tolerated.
 Racist and oppressive views are not welcome in our community spaces.
 We do not allow conversations that uphold oppressive systems and dynamics.